 - design and front-end development—I am always amazed by how many companies still hire UI engineers to design as well a build their user interfaces.
 While there are a few brilliant developers who do both well, that’s the exceptional case rather than the rule.
 In general, designers do a better job of representing users’ wants, needs, and mindsets, and developers do a better job of writing the code that implements a user interface.

 - individual contributor and UX leader—Management is itself a specialty.
 Though the best UX leaders are T-shaped people.
 They have broad competence and knowledge in UX design and research and deep management skills.
-They look at user experience holistically and understand the strategic role of UX within their organizations.
+They look at User Experience holistically and understand the strategic role of User Experience within their organization.

 - the ability to see relationships between diverse ideas

 - a knack for recognizing patterns and subtle differences

 - outside-the-box thinking that lets a designer create an innovative solution that might not have occurred to someone with a domain-specific perspective

 - objectivity that lets a user researcher without strong preconceptions understand what he or she observes in a different way and identify new business opportunities

 - the ability to be what Tom Kelley calls a Cross-Pollinator, who “explores other industries and cultures, then translates those findings and revelations to fit the unique needs of your enterprise”

 T-shaped individuals are naturally curious, continually growing and learning, and constantly seeking new challenges.
 These are the kinds of people you should want in your organization—regardless of whether they have expertise in your particular domain.